roman-milk/roman-milk.github.io/hannah-and-I-inces.md

+===

- ****** How Hannah and I Got Together Ch.
-02 ****** bysex4every1© After a little while, we got onto the bed and snuggled against each other, talking for a while, before drifting off to sleep in each other's arms.
+After a little while, we got onto the bed and snuggled against each other, talking for a while, before drifting off to sleep in each other's arms.
 We were awoken by Hannah's mom's voice calling us down some time later.
 We picked up our clothes and restored everything in the room to its previous position, snuck out and pretended to walk out of Hannah's room as if we'd been up there the whole time.

  We joined our moms downstairs and said our goodbyes.